 When you arrive at the Szechenyi Bath Party entrance, you will be solicited by people who will ask you whether you are interested in getting a ticket.

 Although this is a usual and encouraged practice (even by the party organizer), be sure that the ticket is valid before giving them your cash.

 I recommend taking the scalper to the ticket counter and getting the ticket scanned before handing over your money.

 Budapest Pool Party: Things to Know

-This is one of the major party scenes in Budapest.
+This is one of the major party sites in Budapest.
 Expect the gathering to be over-the-top.
 Many international visitors will be there as well.

 There will be many stag parties at the SPArty, which sometimes can be wild.